Reviewed by: Shakira Ahmed

 It is important to remember that no matter what decision you make regarding Microblading and Plucking Eyebrows, it should always be done with respect and appreciation for the Islamic faith.

-Microblading is a semi-permanent makeup technique used to create shapely and full eyebrows.
 It is performed by an experienced artist in microblading, who etches individual hairs onto the eyebrow area with a handheld microblade.
 It’s become increasingly popular because of its natural-looking results and semi-permanent effects.

 This process involves using the handheld microblade tool to make tiny cuts in the skin and deposit micro pigments on the surface which is very similar to what tattooing is.
 Since tattooing is strictly haram in Islam, microblading can also be considered that way.